The Pink Panther: Inspector Clouseau (1968)

 The 1968 film Inspector Clouseau stars Alan Arkin as Clouseau, and does not feature any other recurring characters from the rest of the series.
 Although it was produced by the Mirisch Corporation (who owned the rights to the Pink Panther and Clouseau characters), key people associated with the earlier films, such as Peter Sellers, Blake Edwards, and Henry Mancini, were not involved in the making of this film.

 The Return of the Pink Panther (1975)

 More than a decade after his previous portrayal, Peter Sellers returned as Clouseau in 1975's The Return of the Pink Panther.
 The film marked the return of the famous "Pink Panther" diamond as well as most of the creative team associated with the prior films, including director Blake Edwards, composer Henry Mancini, Herbert Lom as Dreyfus, Burt Kwouk as Cato and André Maranne as François.
-David Niven did not reprise the role of Sir Charles Lytton, who is portrayed in the film by Christopher Plummer instead.
+Christopher Plummer appears as Sir Charles Lytton, after David Niven declined to reprise the role.
 The film also co-starred Catherine Schell, Peter Arne, and Graham Stark.